JularBruno/Cyfrin2/foundry-nft-f23/README.md

 - IPFS URI can store an image and you can point to NFT URI, this holds nft offchain - omg so much gas
 - Is best to have on chain to hold the authenticity of the NFT

+### Introduction to IPFS

+- IPFS creaetes own node to host storage, you can make it more accessible in more nodes
+- Deploy app to ipfs
+    - Downloaded appimage that can be executed
+    - Imported some file
+    - Now the file can be opened with ipfs:// a browser with ipfs companion, making it visible
+    - We have and can see our node